 We last looked at 923 First Street in 2009 when the adjacent Austin’s Inn Place was considering renovating the house next door.
 Proprietors Mary and Tom Austin purchased the building above on the left with plans to renovate the structure into condos or apartments and had placed offers on 923 First Street.
 The Austins still hope to renovate their property and are still interested in possibly acquiring the adjacent house.

 Connie Crisler, owner of 923 First Street, was out of town yesterday when the fire struck but says she is currently speaking with insurance companies about the future of the property.
-Crisler says she does not want to tear down the building and is currently evaluating options.
+Crisler said she does not want to tear down the building and is currently evaluating options.

 One former resident says there were 11 residents in the boarding house and that there had recently been improvements made to the structure.
 Sources tell Broken Sidewalk that there have been several fires over the past two years, but this is by far the worst.